rabbitmq/rabbitmq-website/site/quorum-queues.md

 this means that the majority of replicas (including the currently elected queue master/leader) agree on the state of the queue and its contents.

-### Differences from Classic Queues
+### Differences from Classic Mirrored Queues

-Quorum queues share most of the fundamentals with [queues](/queues.html) in RabbitMQ.
+Quorum queues share many of the fundamentals with [queues](/queues.html) of other types in RabbitMQ.
-They are more purpose-built and currently have limitations (do not support certain features).
+However, they are more purpose-built, focus on data safety and predictable recovery, and do not support certain feature.

-The differences will be covered in this guide.
+The differences is covered [is covered](#feature-comparison) in this guide.

-### <a id="motivation" class="anchor" href="#motivation">Motivation</a>

 Classic mirrored queues in RabbitMQ have technical limitations that makes it difficult to provide comprehensible guarantees and clear failure handling semantics.

 Certain failure scenarios can result in mirrored queues confirming messages too early, potentially resulting in a data loss.

-Quorum queues are designed to be safer and provide simpler, well defined failure handling semantics that users should find easier to reason about when designing and operating their systems.

-These design choices come with constraints.
-To reach this goal, quorum queues adopt a different replication and consensus protocol and give up support for certain "transient" in nature features.
-These constraints and limitations are covered later in this guide.

 ## <a id="feature-comparison" class="anchor" href="#feature-comparison">Feature Comparison with Regular Queues</a>